-- The Company received professional services from Octium Holding S.A, a related party, and incurred expenses of €120k - The Company also incurred expenses of €75k payable to Octium Holding S.A for its share of group statutory and regulatory reporting expenses - The Company provided financial and IT support services to Octium International Insurance Agent AG, a related party and received €28k. - The Company received professional services from Octium International Insurance Agent AG, a related party, and incurred expenses of €53k.
+- The Company received professional services from Octium Holding S.A, a related party, and incurred expenses of €120k - The Company also incurred expenses of €56k payable to Octium Holding S.A for its share of group statutory and regulatory reporting expenses - The Company provided financial and IT support services to Octium International Insurance Agent AG, a related party and received €24k. - The Company incurred commission expenses to Octium International Insurance AG of €57k for distribution services. - The Company received professional services from Octium International Insurance Agent AG, a related party, and incurred expenses of €500k